Public space, active design, and transportation

 What happens when NYC stays home?
 The COVID-19 pandemic upended the lives of all New Yorkers.
 The outbreak has affected many aspects of our daily life, but there are also less apparent effects, such as impacts on our …

-Skip Nav A traffic health threat: air toxics Noise levels that harm health The benefits of cleaner fuel Special monitoring for environmental justice For 10 years, the New York City Community Air Survey (NYCCAS) has measured …
+Skip Nav A traffic health threat: air toxics Noise levels that harm health The benefits of cleaner fuel Special monitoring for environmental justice Since we published this data story, some data in it have been updated.
+Get …